prabhasg3322/Mega-index-heroku/README.md

 ###### heroku-rclone-serve V3

-Serves mega.nz to webdav via heroku web.
+**Serves mega.nz to webdav via heroku web.
+This creates a backdoor for mega storage and serves publicly.**

-This creates a backdoor for mega storage and serves publicly.
-Use Air Explorer or any other
+**Use Air Explorer or any other webdav client to download folders.
+Leave username and password fields blank.**

+**Or use  ‘ADM‘ /‘Aria2 For android‘ OR ‘Aria2 For windows‘ / ‘XDM‘ for downloading from webpage at best possible speed.**

 [HEROKU RAPID DEPLOYMENT AVAILABLE](https://dashboard.heroku.com/new?template=https://github.com/bluehypergiant/Mega.nz-Rclone-Index-Heroku) without froking or github account.